M-o-a-T/moat/README.md

 ## Operation

-After installation, the MicroPython node runs a script that loads a config file, set up networking if possible, and then accepts structured commands across TCP or a serial link.
+After installation, the MicroPython node runs a script that loads a config file, connects to a microcontroller (or two or …), runs some application code, and accepts structured commands across TCP or Unix sockets.

+There is no conceptual difference between the master program and the microcontrollers; if the MCU supports networking, you can connect MCUs directly to each other.

 ## Supported devices

-Basically, anything that can run MicroPython and has barely enough RAM.
+Basically, anything that can run MicroPython and has enough RAM.

-This does include the ESP8266, though you need to compile the MoaT support code directly into Flash.
+This does include the ESP8266.

+On most MCUs there is not enough RAM to run the MoaT.micro support code, thus you need to extend MicroPython to include the MoaT modules from Flash.

+## Principle of Operation

+Each controller runs a main task which loads some applications.
+These apps
+might do something locally, let a LED blink or poll a button, or they
+provide a link to a remote system.

+The "moat micro mplex" command runs a controller on "standard" CPython;
+tested on Linux, but might work elsewhere.

+Apps are connected hierarchically.
+They send messages to each other; these messages might result in a reply ("read this temperature").
+Multiple replies ("read this temperature every ten seconds"), i.e. async iterators, are not (yet?) implemented.

+All app-related code is written in async Python.
+We use anyio on the multiplexer and native asyncio on the MCUs; a compatibility layer ensures that much code can be used on both.

 ## Installation

-### MicroPython

-`moat.micro` comes with its own MicroPython fork, for two reasons.

-One is that async code on MicroPython is not yet supported natively, as of 2023-02-26.

-The other is that most µPy systems don't have enough RAM to load the MoaT code.
-It hasn't been size-optimized (much).
-While that too will change, some devices (in particular, the ESP8266) just don't have enough RAM.

-For these reasons, you need to build and flash a MicroPython image that includes a "frozen" copy of the embedded MoaT modules.
-(You can still upload your own enhancements.)

-Go to `lib/micropython/ports/esp32` (or whichever microcontroller you have).
-Add this line to `boards/manifest.py`:

-	include("../../../../../moat/micro/_embed/lib")

-You might have to modify the number of `../` prefixes based on the build system of the port in question.

-Run `make` and flash your board as appropriate.
-Connect to it, and verify that you get a MicroPython prompt.

-#### Serial link

-Copy `configs/fallback_serial.cfg` to `whatever.cfg` and edit as appropriate.

-Run this command:

-	moat micro -c whatever.cfg setup \
-		-C micro/lib/micropython/mpy-cross/build/mpy-cross \
-		-c whatever.cfg -s micro/moat/micro/_embed/main.py \
-		-S std -m

-initally, or

-	moat micro -c whatever.cfg mplex

-afterwards.

-#### Networking

-Copy `configs/fallback_net.cfg` to `whatever.cfg` and edit as appropriate.

-Run these commands:

-	moat micro -c whatever.cfg setup \
-		-C micro/lib/micropython/mpy-cross/build/mpy-cross \
-		-c whatever.cfg -s micro/moat/micro/_embed/main.py \
-		-S std

-once, then

-	moat micro -c whatever.cfg mplex -r

-to talk to the satellite.
+See "INSTALL".

-## Commands
+## MoaT.micro Commands

+### Built-in commands

+#### command directory lookup

-There's a basic directory function:
+There's a directory function:

 	moat micro -c whatever.cfg cmd _dir